egpivo/llmchatbot/README.md

 - Note: Dummy SSL certificates and keys are created by default for secure communication.
 You can replace them manually.

-## Demo
+## Demo <i class="fas fa-eye fa-lg"></i>

 - Explore the demo site hosted on Alibaba Cloud at [here](https://47.242.24.196:3389/chatbot/).
 ![img.png](artifact/img.png)
   - Note: This site is intended for demo purposes only, and there is no guarantee of computing efficiency.

 ## Reference
 - [BentoChain Repository](https://github.com/ssheng/BentoChain)